supechicken/crdyboot/docs/shim.md

 shim-review][shim-review] repo to match our real shim as closely as possible.
 See [`shim.rs`] for details.

+## Logging

+Verbose runtime logging can be enabled for shim by setting the `SHIM_VERBOSE` UEFI variable.
+This can be done with the enroller.
+To enable verbose mode, first `touch workspace/shim_verbose`.
+Then rebuild the setup to rebuild the enroller and update the VM vars: `cargo xtask setup`.
+Alternatively, to just rebuild the enroller: `cargo xtask build-enroller.`

 [shim]: https://github.com/rhboot/shim
 [`shim.rs`]: ../xtask/src/shim.rs
 [shim-review]: https://chromium.googlesource.com/chromiumos/shim-review